Weekly Walk-in Hours & Workshops

 Financial Aid, in conjunction with the Educational Opportunity Center, hosts a series of workshops to help students who are planning to attend BCC complete the Free Application for Federal Student Aid (FAFSA).
 At these workshops, you will receive guidance on gathering the information needed and with completing the FAFSA online.

-- New Bedford Campus: every Tuesday; arrive for the start of the session 3 p.m. at Purchase Street Building - NH401
+- New Bedford Campus: every Tuesday; arrive for the start of the session 3 p.m. at the Union Street Building, Room NS 168.

 Information You Should Bring: